Harrix/harrix-pylib/docs/funcs_md.md

 def generate_short_note_toc_with_links_content(markdown_text: str) -> str
 ```

-Generate a markdown content with only the Table of Contents (TOC) from a given Markdown text.
+Generate a Markdown content with only the Table of Contents (TOC) from a given Markdown text.

 Args:

-- `markdown_text` (`str`): The markdown text from which to generate the TOC.
+- `markdown_text` (`str`): The Markdown text from which to generate the TOC.

 Returns:

-- `str`: A new markdown content with only the title and TOC.
+- `str`: A new Markdown content with only the title and TOC.

 Note: